 Following the completion of five years of aid, students should expect to arrange for their own support.
 In this period, students should seek fellowship aid from inside and outside the university to assist them during their dissertation research.
+(See Prefatory Note regarding Graduate School temporary funding extensions during Covid.)
 Several of our graduate students have been successful in obtaining prestigious fellowships in national competitions.
 In addition, students often seek other opportunities for part-time employment.
 Occasionally additional teaching opportunities arise within the department.